osrf/gazebo_tutorials/gzweb_development/tutorial.md

 # C++ development

-GzWeb communicates with `gzserver` by publishing and subscribing to Gazebo topics.
+GzWeb communicates with `gzserver` by publishing and subscribing to Gazebo-classic topics.

 ## Workflow